ViditSachdev1412/MIMIR/README.md

 - Choose between **Text** or **Raw HTML** output
 - The agent processes the data and gives you the results in structured or textual format
 - Make sure to add your API key (e.g., for Google Gemini) when configuring the agent
+- Run playground and continue using your very own Local LLM teacher

 ---